bormind/fun_arch_todo_flutter/README.md

 # fun_arch_todo_flutter

-This repository contains a reference implementation of the Flutter architecture.
-The general approach is based on [the ReduRx implementation](https://github.com/felangel/flutter_architecture_samples/tree/master/redurx) but with some modifications.
+This repository contains a reference implementation of the Flutter state management architecture.
+It uses centralized application State managed by the store.
+(Redux like approach but without reducers).

-## Key Points
-* AppSore exposes ***Observable State*** of the application.
-* ***ActionFunctions*** are  used for triggering changes in the application state - combination of 'action' and 'reducer' in the same function
-* ***Lenses*** are utilized for deep modifications of the immutable Application State (instead of combining reducers redux style).
-* Changes in the state are propagated to UI Widgets by use of the ***ConnectState*** widget.
-Re-rendering of the widgets is triggered automatically when the sub-state that a widget is subscribed to changes.
+ It does not use BLoC or Provider patents.

 ### Details
 The app implementation adheres to the following principles: